HackYourFuture/Project/documentation/project-weeks/week2.md

 ## Learning goals

-By doing this week's homework you'll be learn how to:
+By doing this week's homework you'll learn how to:

-- Setup and `link a MySQL database to your Node.js server`
+- Setup and link `a MySQL database` to your `Node.js server`
 - How to `validate data` from a database
-- `Create a full-stack feature` that allows users to upload data
+- Creating a feature: user feedback on data upload

-## Connect a Database to your application

-We'll be using an instance of MySQL.
+- Creating a feature:

+### 1. Creating a database

+This week we'll be creating a new database, connecting it to the server and making it possible for a user to upload data in the client.

-1. Using the CLI or GUI, create a new database called `housesDatabase`
+1. Using the command line or GUI ([MySQLWorkbench](https://dev.mysql.com/downloads/workbench/)), create a new database called `housesDatabase`.
-2. Inside the database, create a new table with the following structure:
+2. Inside the database, create a new table called `houses`.
+Give it the following structure:

 `id`

 primary key

 `link`

 string
 url to original offer
 unique key

 `market_date`

 date
 date when offer was added to website or data of adding it to database
 required

 `location_country`

 string
 country name
 required

 `location_city`

 string
 city name
 required

 `location_address`

 string
 house address

 `location_coordinates_lat`

 float
 latitude

 `location_coordinates_lng`

 float
 longitude
 either address or lat+lng is required

 `size_living_area`

 int
 living area in square meters
 required

 `size_rooms`

 int
 total number of rooms
 required

 `price_value`

 float
 price of property
 float number
 required

 `price_currency`

 string
 currenct code, 3 characters
 required

 `description`

 string
 free text

 `title`

 string
 free text

 `images`

 string
 list of urls to images, separated with comma
 `<url1>,<url2>,<url3>`

 `sold`

 int
 1/0

-## Making a change on the server
+### 2. Making a change on the server

-1. Change the logic of the POST /api/houses endpoint
+1. Change the logic of the `POST /api/houses` endpoint

 - Instead of the `fakeDB` array it should expect a JSON string as input data.
 - The data type of this data should be `array`.
 - In the response to the client it should generate a small report:
   - valid: N
-  - invalid: array
+  - invalid: `array`
     - errors
     - raw
 - All valid data should be inserted into `housesDatabase`, the invalid data can be ignored

 2. Validate the data on the server

-- Every element in the array should be validated
+- Every element in the array should be validated; is the data of the expected type?
 - All required fields should be included
-- Every field in the object should be validated according to its purpose
+- Add error handling: create an error message for each invalid element

+3. Send the error report to the client

+- Make sure it's an array

-## Making a change in the client
+### 3. Making a change in the client

-On the frontend we'll be creating a new feature, that allows a user to **contribute** housing data.
+On the frontend we'll be creating a new feature, that allows a user to **contribute** data.

 1. Create a frontend route that goes to `/contribute`